Category: Work

 • Somewhere along the way, we started wearing burnout like it’s a badge of honor.

-A survey found that 60% of parents feel overwhelmed by the mental load of parenting.
+Maybe that’s why a survey found that 60% of parents feel overwhelmed by the mental load of parenting.

 A burned-out person is an ineffective person.